Azure/azure-kusto-microhack1/README.md

 📆 Use table: `LogisticsTelemetryHistorical`

 ✍🏻 Write a query to show a timechart of the historical data's **average temperature** over time.
-Use 30 minute bins (buckets).
-Each point on the timechart represent the average temperature in that 30 minute period.
+Use 30-minute bins (buckets).
+Each point on the timechart represent the average temperature in that 30-minute period.

 🕵🏻 Hint: `summarize avg(Temp) by bin(enqueuedTime, 30m)`